 Winners will also be shown on Vision Splendid's partner, Queensland Online

-QANTAS Short Film Competition Guidelines
+Short Film Competition Guidelines

 The event is a juried short film competition open to independent Australian filmmakers.

-Please read and carefully consider the following details and guidelines for the QANTAS Short Film Competition before submitting your short film.
+Please read and carefully consider the following details and guidelines for the Short Film Competition before submitting your short film.

+Each film is encouraged to respond to this year’s theme: BUSH TO BEACH but all quality short films will be considered.
 Be creative with the theme.
 You are encouraged to take an authentic and incisive approach with no obligation for a positive image – but an honest one.

 Films may be submitted via a link with password (Vimeo or YouTube), Dropbox or Google Drive or the FilmFreeway online screener.
 The title, submission ID number, screening format, and running time must be clearly labelled.
 If selected a DCP file needs to be delivered ASAP to the Festival organisers as all films are screened in this format.
 No exceptions.